18F/hub/_pages/qa/github-work.md

 ---
-title: "How we use GitHub"
+title: "How to set up your GitHub account at 18F"
 layout: "q-and-a"
 permalink: "/github-work/"
 ---
 # {{ page.title }}

-GitHub is a great tool for collaboration at 18F.
-Even if you don't consider yourself a developer, we want you to have access to (and eventually be comfortable with) GitHub.
-The setup is a handful of steps, but we promise it isn't scary.
+GitHub is a tool we use to store all of our code and collaborate with our colleagues.
+If you don’t code on a regular basis, you may use GitHub to write a blog post, review material, or comment on something a colleague has done — so it’s important to have an account.

-## Steps to get set up
+## How do I set up my GitHub account?

 1. [Create an account](https://github.com/join).
-    * If you're signing up for a new account, use your work email to assist with [records retention](http://ben.balter.com/open-source-for-government/#records).
+    * If you don't currently have a GitHub account, please use your work email to sign up.
+(This helps assist with [records retention](http://ben.balter.com/open-source-for-government/#records).)
     * If you already have a GitHub account, simply [add your work email](https://github.com/settings/emails).
 1. [Add your name and a profile picture](https://github.com/settings/profile) to your account.
     * This makes it a lot easier for your teammates to know whose account it is and to administer the teams, but most of all it helps a lot with autocomplete in a bunch of situations.
     * We are not dogmatic that the avatar be a headshot, but please make it unique.
 1. [Enable two-factor authentication](https://github.com/settings/security).
-    * GitHub access _will not_ be provided if two-factor authentication is turned off.
+    * 18F team GitHub access _will not_ be provided if two-factor authentication is turned off.
-    * While you're at it, it's a *very, very* good idea to do this for your [Gmail account](http://lifehacker.com/5932700/please-turn-on-two-factor-authentication/all) and [elsewhere](http://lifehacker.com/5938565/heres-everywhere-you-should-enable-two-factor-authentication-right-now/all).
 1. Drop into [#admins-github on Slack](https://18f.slack.com/messages/admins-github/) and ask to be added to [the @18F/18F team on GitHub](https://github.com/orgs/18F/teams/18f), saying that you followed the steps above.
 After one of the admins says you've been added, accept the "invite" [here](https://github.com/orgs/18F/invitation?via_email=1).
 1. Go to the organization's [people page](https://github.com/orgs/18F/people), click where it says "private" next to your name, and change it to "public."

     ![image](../assets/images/github-work/visibility.png)

+## What will I have access to once I can access the 18F GitHub organization?

+After the steps above, you should be a member of the [18F GitHub organization](https://github.com/18F).
+This will ensure that you can access 18F's private repos — [DevOps](https://github.com/18F/DevOps), edit access to [these pages](https://github.com/18F/hub-pages-private), etc. — and repos where general write access is encouraged.
+Even if you don't have write access into a repo, we strongly encourage the submission of pull requests for improvements or fixes.

+_If you can't access any 18F GitHub repositories:_ Ensure you have two-factor authentication enabled (as explained above) and then ask someone in the [#admins-github Slack channel](https://18f.slack.com/messages/admins-github/) to add you to the 18F GitHub organization.

-## Get Github configured properly for work
+## How do I properly configure my GitHub for work?

-*This is only relevant if using the command-line.*
+*This is only relevant if you use the command-line to interact with GitHub.*

 Use your work email rather than your personal email for work-related commits – instructions at [https://help.github.com/articles/setting-your-email-in-git](https://help.github.com/articles/setting-your-email-in-git).
 Note that this is different than [setting notifications to go to one or another email address](https://help.github.com/articles/configuring-notification-emails-for-organizations/).